EricZinda/docsproto/devhowto/devhowtoScopalArguments.md

 Note that, even though we have made both files "large" for this example, only one, arbitrary, file is returned since the phrase is "*a* large file".

 At this point we have a fully functional evaluator, but there are a few things still to work out:
-- We have been ignoring all the variable types except "x" variables.
+- Dealing with variable types beyond `x` variables
-- How to deal with questions vs. commands vs. propositions
+- Handling questions vs. commands vs. propositions
-- How to report errors
+- Reporting errors

-The next sections will describe how these work
+The [next sections](devhowtoEvents) will tackle these issues.